-Apexigen is exposed to credit risk on Apexigen's investment portfolio.
-Investments that potentially subject Apexigen to credit risk consist principally of cash, cash equivalents and short-term investments.
-Apexigen places its cash, cash equivalents and short-term investments with financial institutions with high credit standing and its excess cash in marketable investment grade securities.
-Apexigen's short-term investments consist of government debt securities, corporate debt securities, commercial paper, and asset backed securities.
+We are exposed to credit risk on our investment portfolio.
+Investments that potentially subject us to credit risk consist principally of cash, cash equivalents and short-term investments.
+We place our cash, cash equivalents and short-term investments with financial institutions with high credit standing and our excess cash in marketable investment grade securities.
+Our short-term investments consist of government debt securities, corporate debt securities, commercial paper, and asset backed securities.